 Now, however, many road bikes come equipped with disc brakes, which have been used on mountain bikes for many years.
 Discs offer superior braking in wet weather, but are heavier.

-In general, you will find disc brakes on many new endurance bikes and caliper (rim) brakes on virtually all race bikes.
+In general, you will find disc brakes on many new endurance bikes and caliper (rim) brakes on virtually all race bikes — though this is changing.

 Note that the majority of rim brake bikes cannot be converted to discs and vice versa, so once you've made your choice you're committed to it.

 Your road bike will come nearly complete.
 You will still need to purchase a few things to hit the road, including water bottle cages, water bottles and supplies to fix a flat (inner tube, tyre levers and either CO2 cartridges and/or a pump).
 If you buy at a shop they will be glad to set you up with these things.

 - Video: How to fix a flat tyre

 - How to choose a bicycle pump